cesar-guillen/cesar-guillen.github.io/_posts/2025-07-30-EscapeTwo.md

 ```
 netexec smb sequel.htb -u rose -p KxEPkKe6R8su --shares -M spider_plus -o DOWNLOAD_FLAG=True
 ```

+## Discovering the Corrupted Spreadsheet Files
-After downloading the files we can see that the only shares that contain file are the Accounting Department, SYSVOL and Users.
+After downloading the files we can see that the only shares that contain files are the Accounting Department, SYSVOL and Users.
 We can discard SYSVOL and Users as they do not contain any interesting files.
 We are left with the former which has two spreadsheet files.
 If we try to open these files we see that they are corrupted.

 ![escape_info_card](assets/images/escapetwo/corrupted.png)

-If we run `file` against these spreadsheets we see that they are corrupted
+If we run `file` against these spreadsheets we see that they are listed as ZIP files.

 ![escape_info_card](assets/images/escapetwo/files.png)

+#### Unzipping the files
 I found two ways to read the content inside of the spreadsheets the first one consists of using `unzip` to unzip the spreadsheets before that we must rename the files to .zip instead of .xlxs.

 ```